Federal Police (Germany): History

-In 1951 the West German government established the Federal Border Protection (Bundesgrenzschutz or BGS) composed of 10,000 men under the Federal Interior Ministry's jurisdiction.
+In 1951, the West German government established the Federal Border Guard (Bundesgrenzschutz or BGS) composed of 10,000 men under the Federal Interior Ministry's jurisdiction.
 The force replaced allied military organisations such as the U.S. Constabulary then patrolling West Germany's borders.
 The BGS was described as a mobile, lightly armed police force for border and internal security despite fears that it would be the nucleus of a new German army.
 When West Germany did establish an army, the Bundeswehr, BGS personnel were given the choice of staying in the BGS or joining the army.
 Most decided to join the army.

 In 1953, the BGS took control of the German Passport Control Service.
-In 1972 the Compulsory border Protection Service was enacted by the parliament, which – in theory – is still in force, but suspended, similar to the conscription for the Bundeswehr.
+In 1972 the Compulsory Border Guard Service was enacted by the parliament, which – in theory – is still in force, but suspended, similar to the conscription for the Bundeswehr.
 In 1976, the state police grades replaced the military rank structure and BGS training was modified to closely match that of the state police forces (Landespolizei).
 The West German Railway Police (Bahnpolizei), formerly an independent force, and the East German Transportpolizei were restructured under the BGS in 1990.